Chart Color Schemes

 Health performance in Avoca is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Avoca faces significant health challenges with various conditions affecting both younger and older age groups.
-Approximately 47% (~758 people) have private health cover, lower than the national average of 55.3%.
+Avoca faces significant health challenges, with various conditions affecting both younger and older age groups.
+Approximately 47% (~758 people) have private health cover, compared to the national average of 55.3%.

 The most prevalent medical conditions are arthritis (12.2%) and mental health issues (9.7%).
-Conversely, 58.3% report no medical ailments, compared to 56.8% in Rest of Vic.
-The area has a higher proportion of seniors aged 65 and over at 31.9% (512 people), compared to the state average of 27.9%.
-Health outcomes among seniors present challenges but perform better than the general population in health metrics.
+Conversely, 58.3% report no medical ailments, slightly higher than the Rest of Vic's 56.8%.
+Avoca has a larger senior population, with 31.9% (512 people) aged 65 and over, compared to Rest of Vic's 27.9%.
+While health outcomes among seniors present challenges, they generally perform better than the general population in health metrics.

 Frequently Asked Questions - Health